This article discusses the purpose of CloudQuery, some of its use cases and a simple Quick Start that can be followed along to get results quickly.

 A very common problem large organizations face, is that they have trouble keeping track of all their cloud assets.
 Especially in multi-account and multi-cloud environments, maintaining insights into all your resources is cumbersome, as each cloud provider uses their own API/data model.
 CloudQuery can efficiently load most types of resource configurations across all cloud providers and accounts and therefore provide all the data into a single destination.
 The data can then be accessed offline (without additional requests to the cloud providers) and therefore provides an excellent point-in-time view into all cloud resources within an organization.

-CloudQuery has a pluggable architecture with Source and Destination plugins.
 Source plugins are used to fetch data from their respective third-party APIs (e.g. AWS, Azure or GCP) while destination plugins are responsible for database migrations and data insertion.
-The CLI is the end-user interface and manages and integrates Source and Destination plugins.

 As part of this blog post there are two quick starts.
 The first one addresses syncing data from a single AWS account while the second one syncs data from an AWS organizational setup.
 There are shared steps and distinct steps for each scenario.
-It is recommended to go through the Single Account steps if you have administrative access to a single AWS account, but no AWS Organization exists, or you have no administrative access to the master account.
-Go through the Multi Account steps if you have an AWS Organization and have administrative access to the master account.

 This quick start is tailored to get one going very quickly syncing data from AWS with a single account into a data store and thus makes the following assumptions: